THE POLITICS OF PERCEPTION

 This project in an artistic response to the challenge.
 Our aim to create and film a historic “situation” to focus attention on the connection between the crisis and our ways of seeing it — because the creative system change we need for a sustainable future now requires everyone to activate our capacity to distinguish knowledge from opinion.
 Our survival depends on this, it is easy to learn, and we all can do it.

-The centrepiece of our adventure is a special event called GLOBAL VISION GENEVA, which we are planning to hold in 2021 at Geneva —the unique location where the planetary meridians of global governance, trade, finance and civil society intersect.
+The centrepiece of our adventure is a special event called GLOBAL VISION GENEVA, which we are planning to hold from 21-24 April 2022 at Geneva —the unique location where the planetary meridians of global governance, trade, finance and civil society intersect.
 The event involves an international trans-disciplinary multi-stakeholder conference —framed by spectacular infographics, an art exhibition and a theatrical play— that will serve as the set for the production of a feature documentary film called THE POLITICS OF PERCEPTION.

 I’m producing this project under the aegis of GLOBAL VISION FOUNDATION, an international public interest nonprofit organisation based in Geneva, in collaboration with a trans-disciplinary network of progressive thinkers and partners around the world.

 I will co-chair the conference with the complex dynamic systems thinker, filmmaker and author